krollobrocket/cision-block/readme.txt

 There is also a backlog with features yet to be implemented on github, some of the tasks in the list includes:

-- Event module.
 - Pin feed items to top of list.
 - Import and export settings between environments.
+- Event/Calendar module.
+- Graph module.
+- REST API.
+- Slideshow.
 - Preview functionality.
 - Disclaimer support.
-- Improved SEO.
 - Support for multiple templates.
 - Display estimated reading time for each feed item.
 - And much, much more.